Working out indoors amid the coronavirus means 300 square feet of social distance. How are Seattle-area gyms faring?

 Fitness clubs have been hard hit by coronavirus restrictions.
 24-Hour Fitness, a national chain with two Seattle-area sites, filed for bankruptcy in June, citing losses due to coronavirus.

-With membership-derived income down and overhead costs going up, Washington’s new 300-square foot rule is another curveball for many small gym owners as they try to stay afloat in an increasingly tough economic climate, Carrico says.
+With membership-derived income down and overhead costs going up, Washington’s new 300-square-foot rule is another curveball for many small gym owners as they try to stay afloat in an increasingly tough economic climate, Carrico says.

 “Our primary goal is to keep people safe and healthy.
 We don’t want to contribute to the problem.
 We want to do our part.
 But we have to survive to do our part,” Carrico says.

-But according to Mike Faulk, Inslee’s press secretary, 300-square-feet of distance between patrons is necessary because of all the panting that accompanies exercise.
+Mike Faulk, Inslee’s press secretary, said the 300 square feet of distance between patrons is necessary because of the heavy breathing that accompanies exercise.

-“Strenuous activity leads to heavier breathing, it even changes the way the air around us moves, which leads to a higher risk of COVID transmission, Faulk said.
-“Meaning the usual 6-feet of distance is not appropriate to mitigate transmission as it might be in a typical public setting.”
+“Strenuous activity leads to heavier breathing, it even changes the way the air around us moves, which leads to a higher risk of COVID transmission,” Faulk said.
+“Meaning the usual 6 feet of distance is not appropriate to mitigate transmission as it might be in a typical public setting.”

 It’s difficult to define the exact social distance necessary to keep patrons safe in gyms, says Dr. Seth Cohen, an infectious disease specialist at the University of Washington.
 The further away the better, Cohen says, but it also depends on each gym’s ventilation and cleaning practices.

 “When people are exercising and exercising vigorously, it’s really possible that those droplets can be generated and travel further distances,” Cohen said.
 “I’m not sure there’s a right answer.
-I think part of it depends on the individual’s tolerance for risk and also how high risk that person is.”
+I think part of it depends on the individual’s tolerance for risk and also how high-risk that person is.”

 As they have done numerous times since the pandemic hit Washington, gyms are experimenting to figure out what works within the new rules.

-Kutting Edge Fitness, which has locations in Kirkland and Issaquah, used to run 12-to-15 -person classes, and four-person classes in its 4,000-square foot space.
+Kutting Edge Fitness, which has locations in Kirkland and Issaquah, used to run 12- to 15-person classes, and four-person classes in its 4,000-square-foot space.
 They discontinued the bigger classes at the start of the pandemic, said owner Dan Kleckner, but the four-person classes led by one trainer work perfectly with the state’s new rules.
 Each client takes up a corner of the room and works out in their own 500-square-foot bubble.

 “We’ve actually had quite a bit of an influx of new people in the last two months that have been attracted to this small group customized workout,” Kleckner said.
 “So it’s been good for us.”